jpynzon/word-race-game/README.md

 — produces every pairing exactly once but in a badly lopsided order.
 With four players it deals `0-1, 0-2, 0-3, 1-2, 1-3, 2-3`, so player 0 duels three rounds back to back and then sits out three, and nobody wants to be player 3 watching the first half of every cycle.
 The circle method fixes one seat and rotates the rest, which cuts the longest consecutive run from 3 to 2 and keeps appearances even.
 An odd roster gets a phantom bye seat, so three players get a clean three-pairing cycle.

 The schedule is derived from the current roster each round rather than stored, so someone joining or leaving reshapes the rotation instead of leaving stale pairings pointing at a player who left.

+**Only connected players get dealt in.** A player whose tab died was originally still paired, and the round then sat in letter entry until the 45-second auto-commit rescued it — everyone waiting on someone who was not there.
+Pairings now skip disconnected players; their seat and score are still held for a reconnect, they are just passed over in the rotation while away.

 ---